 Limitation periods and statutory deadlines

-The Province of British Columbia has enacted a provision under the COVID-19 Related Measures Act which says that statutory decision makers, like the CRT, may waive, suspend or extend mandatory time periods.
+In July 2020, the Province of British Columbia enacted a provision under the COVID-19 Related Measures Act which said that statutory decision makers, like the CRT, may waive, suspend or extend mandatory time periods.

-This provision is in effect until 90 days after June 30, 2021, which is the date of the end of the state of emergency declared on March 18, 2020.
+This provision was in effect until 90 days after June 30, 2021, which was the date of the end of the state of emergency declared on March 18, 2020.